Famous5: Aum meets Barca legend, Chappuis' FIFA 18 woes

 Despite breaking their extended draw spell in the Thai League, the Kirins, who had Chappuis minding the midfield, were hammered 4-0 by reigning champions Buriram United in newly-appointed coach Radovan Curcic’s first game in charge.

-The Thunder Castles’ Brazilian striker Diogo, who is the current league top scorer with 14 goals in total, ran riot at the SCG Stadium, grabbing a hat-trick in the process!
-Left-back Korrakod Wiriyaudomsiri added to the score late on to crush any chance of a comeback for Muangthong and their Chappuis.
+The Thunder Castles’ Brazilian striker Diogo, who is the current league top scorer with 14 goals in total, ran riot at the SCG Stadium, grabbing a brace in the process!
+South Korean Yoo Jun-soo had begun the goals fest with a 24th-minute header while left-back Korrakod Wiriyaudomsiri added to the score late on to crush any chance of a comeback for Muangthong and their Chappuis.

 Following last Friday’s result, the Kirins slumped to sixth with a massive 11-point gap separating them and table-toppers Buriram.
 They can get their season back on track come Sunday against Chainat Hornbill.